rashmikanaveen/MediBox_220734B/Readme.md

 ### Wokwi
 - The **Wokwi Simulator** was used to design and simulate the hardware components of the Smart MediBox.
-- Wokwi provides a virtual environment to test the ESP32, OLED display, DHT22 sensor, buzzer, and push buttons without requiring physical hardware.
+- Wokwi provides a virtual environment to test the ESP32, OLED display, DHT22 sensor, buzzer, servo motor, and push buttons without requiring physical hardware.
 - [Visit Wokwi](https://wokwi.com/) to learn more.
 - **View the Smart MediBox Project on Wokwi**: [Smart MediBox on Wokwi](https://wokwi.com/projects/426657665966733313)